bennettslin/yearlings_bobtail_app/PROMO_WORK.md

 # Promo work
-* Have larger title and smaller subtitles.
+* Allow one large title and multiple smaller subtitles.

 * Flesh out onesheet page.
 * Flesh out promo homepage.

 * Need to reset scroll upon promo path change?
 (Not if it's a separate PromoView, it seems.)
 * Bottom of promo content has no minimum margin in low height screens.
-(Maybe don't bother to fix.)
+(Need to fix.)

 # Bonus
 * Revise PromoAnchor?